SubhamDas1997/movies-on-the-tip/README.md

 # Features
 This frontend application is responsibile for taking care of the following user activities on the portal:
-1. View all the movie titles with thier posters under a different movie types which include -
+1. View all the movie titles with their posters under a different movie types which include -
     - Movies in theaters
     - Coming soon
     - Top rated Indian